doutorfinancas/eks-kubectl/README.md

 Want more features?
 PRs are welcome :)

 ## Versions
-Currently, we have kubectl version 1.23.0 published.
-Feel free to ask for more
+Currently, we have kubectl version 1.23 and 1.30 published.
+Feel free to ask for more.